-- PROFESSOR & CHAIR Family Medicine and Community Health
+- PROFESSOR AND SYSTEM CHAIR Family Medicine & Community Health

 MD, Rush University Medical Center